Inside JAX & XLA - Composable Transformations That Compile to Accelerators

 losses = batched_loss(w, X, Y) # shape (32,)

-pmap (parallel map) replicates a function across multiple devices, with each device receiving a different shard of the input.
-It is the JAX primitive for data-parallel training.
+pmap (parallel map) replicates a function across multiple devices (GPUs or TPUs), where each device receives a different shard of the input.
+It implements Single Program Multiple Data (SPMD) parallelism.

 from jax import pmap